Lovrom8/RSMods/docs/cable-drop-pedal.md

 than replacing them, non-A440 arrangements and the `-1200` emulated-bass offset compose correctly.

-The old `DisableTrueTuning` code hook and its offsets remain removed: disassembly identified its LP-version patch site as RMS/onset calculation.
-The reference-builder address is currently known for Remastered September 2022 only; on LP December 2024 the live writes still keep in-song detection correct, but the pre-song tuner does not follow the shift — skip it with `DELETE`.
+The pre-existing `DisableTrueTuning` mod remains available unchanged and is independent of the Drop Pedal.
+The Drop Pedal does not call or modify it; it uses its own reference-builder hook and live reference writes.
+Builder addresses are defined for Remastered September 2022 and Learn & Play December 2024.

 Constraints that follow from this design: